GeoscienceAustralia/ptha/propagation/SWALS/README.md

 SWALS is a light-weight linear shallow water equations solver.
 It can run in Cartesian or spherical coordinates, and output stage and depth-integrated velocities over time, either as grids, and/or at tidal gauges.
 It can also output the peak stage for an entire run.
+Only single grid runs are supported (i.e. no nesting).

 SWALS can run either on a single core, or in parallel using openmp.
 In the latter case, speedups of around 4x are common (say on 6 cores), but you should